chaeMil/oazatv-server/web-project/www/bower_components/video.js/docs/guides/plugins.md

 If you've already initialized your video tag, you can activate a plugin at any time by calling its setup function directly:

-    var video = videojs('cool-vid');
     video.examplePlugin({ exampleOption: true });

 That's it.
-Head on over to the [Video.js wiki](https://github.com/videojs/video.js/wiki/Plugins) and add your plugin to the list so everyone else can check it out.
+Head on over to the Video.js wiki and add your plugin to the list so everyone else can check it out.